xiongrxchn/IntelBri.github.io/index.md

  ![](Images/frequency_test.png)

   - GPS sensor: The GPS module's max frequency is 10Hz, and the default frequency is 1 Hz.
-Here, the team uses the default frequency - 1Hz as the sampling frequency of the GPS sensor due to the low speed of our system.
+Here, the team uses the default frequency - 1Hz as the sampling frequency due to the low speed of the mobile toy car.

 #### Absent values of sensors